furkangny/furkangny/README.md

 ###                                                                       Hi 👋, I'm Furkan

 # 💫 About Me:
-🌱 I’m currently learning C, C++, Python.<br>📫 How to reach me fatihfurkangunay@gmail.com
+📫 How to reach me fatihfurkangunay@gmail.com

 ## 🌐 Socials: